-The world of Twitter was abuzz today sharing a photo from the Republic Day celebrations that showed Prime Minister Narendra Modi, Defense Minister Manohar Parrikar, and President Pranab Mukherjee saluting the Indian national flag on the occasion of Republic Day celebrations at Rajpath.
+Twitter was abuzz today sharing a photo from the Republic Day celebrations that showed Prime Minister Narendra Modi, Defense Minister Manohar Parrikar, and President Pranab Mukherjee saluting the Indian national flag on the occasion of Republic Day during celebrations at Rajpath.

 However, there were two dignitaries in the same picture who were not saluting the flag – the Chief Guest and President of USA Barack Obama, and the Vice President of India Hamid Ansari:

-This immediately led to many Twitter users questioning the decision of Hamid Ansari of not saluting the flag, because Barack Obama was well within his rights not to do so, for he is not an Indian citizen.
+This immediately led to many Twitter users questioning the decision of Hamid Ansari of not saluting the flag.
+Obviously Barack Obama was well within his rights not to do so, for he is not an Indian citizen.

 Some users concluded that Ansari might have deliberately done so because saluting a national flag is against strict interpretation of Islamic teachings, which argues for Ummah – one common nation of Muslims – and doesn’t support the modern concept of nation-states.

 These users argued that the Vice President of India believed in such strict interpretation, because on earlier occasions he had refused to take “aarti” during Dussehra celebrations and refused to sing Vande Mataram.

 However, OpIndia.com couldn’t verify either of these claims beyond the realm of doubt.
 We couldn’t find any news item in the mainstream media (MSM) that confirms these incidents.